maxaille/Secure-MEAN/README.md

 # Secure-MEAN
 Seed for onepage MEAN app using HTTPS and JWT for secured sessions.
 Use Coffee Script, Jade and Sass.

-Can run in HTTPS mode only, or in HTTP + HTTPS for heavy static applications.
-All requests to the API will go through HTTPS even if the user only see HTTP in the URL bar.

-The API is available via HTTP or HTTPS for third-party applications.

 # Dev
 There is a watchers for the frontend for Coffee, Jade and Sass.
 You just need to run